You are here: Home Insurance Health Insurance: ... How To Track Of ... Summary

 Next »

 There are many ways to set up a medical bill paying system.
-Just make sure whatever system you use is easy for you and simple enough that others can step in and take over if necessary.
+It is advisable to to use a system that is easy for you and simple enough that others can step in and take over if necessary.
 With a good system, you'll always know the status of every claim from the day you incur a charge to the day you or your doctor receives payment

-Below we describe an easy-to-use system which is also very inexpensive.
+Click here to learn about an easy-to-use system which is also very inexpensive.
 All it takes are five manila folders and shuffling bills between folders.
+(If you are covered under more than one health policy, click here.)

 Alternative means of keeping track of your bills include the following: